 AFRICAN GRADUATE STUDENT RESEARCH FUND GRANT APPLICATION

-Your application consists of a 3-page document as outlined below.
-Please ensure (1) that this file is a pdf; and (2) that this file is named YOUR LAST NAME_YOUR FIRST NAME_AGSRF.
-Failure to comply to these requests may result in our inability to review your proposal.

-Please email your application to the Chair of the African Graduate Student Fellowship Committee (for 2019, Dr. Link E. Olson, link.olson@alaska.edu) by 15 March 2019.
+Applications consist of (1) a 3-page proposal prepared and submitted by the applicant and (2) an e-mail from the applicant’s major graduate advisor; instructions for both are detailed below.
+Please ensure that your proposal is formatted as a .pdf and has the file name YOUR LAST NAME_YOUR FIRST NAME_AGSRF (e.g., Grinnell_Joseph_AGSRF).
+Failure to comply with these requests may result in our inability to review your proposal.
+Proposals should be e-mailed to Dr. Link E. Olson (link.olson@alaska.edu), Chair of the African Graduate Student Fellowship Committee, by 15 March 2019; applications received after that date will not be reviewed.
 In the subject header, please put YOUR LAST NAME_YOUR FIRST NAME_AGSRF.

-In addition to the 3-page document, we need to receive an email from your major advisor verifying your status as a graduate student.
-This email should also be sent to link.olson@alaska.edu.
+1. APPLICATION INSTRUCTIONS

 Page 1 must include the following information:

-Project title:
+Project title

 Personal Information